alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-about-awaited-mahdy-and-descending-jesus.md

 ---
-layout: post
-title: "Reports about the Awaited Al-Mahdy and the descending of 'Isa"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 1615, Question11"
-category: [fatwas, doomsday]
 hijri: Muharram 15, 1442 AH
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "As far as we know, there is no Sahih Hadith which specifies the time of his descent.
-The only piece of information is that he descends after Al-Masih-ul-Dajjal or the Antichrist."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 1615, Question11
+summary: As far as we know, there is no Sahih Hadith which specifies the time of his descent.
+The only piece of information is that he descends after Al-Masih-ul-Dajjal or the Antichrist.
+title: Reports about the Awaited Al-Mahdy and the descending of 'Isa
 ---

 ### Question: